LiteraryScout

 Nope.
 That's the responsibility of the American publishers working directly with the authors.

-OK seriously, how DOES the clown car thing work?Publishing houses tend to pay giant advances for the next "it" adult fiction novel these days.
+Is bottle service worth the money, or is it a total scam?Publishing houses tend to pay giant advances for the next "it" adult fiction novel these days.
 As a result they are very careful about what they purchase.
 Things tend to be safe and follow pretty specific formulas.
 There's more room for creativity in Young Adult writing and so that's one possible reason there's such an influx of attention to these series.
 The other possibility is that American adults aren't super smart and are overwhelmed by real literature.
 I don't mean there's anything wrong with reading YA stuff as part of a mix of books.
 The issue is when the books that make millions of dollars are primarily YA rather than adult novels.

 Like any job in publishing, step one is an unpaid internship.
 Publishing is a competitive field (despite the low pay) and the only real way in is to offer your services for free until you find someone willing to pay for them.
 Many people find themselves taking on a string of unpaid and then eventually paid internships before being able to land a full-time job.
 The best thing to do is start as early as possible during college.
 Although you may be able to intern at a university press, really to have a career you must live in New York or California, but New York is really preferable.
 This is a networking heavy industry, even though it’s populated by bookworms.
 If you love books, but aren’t up for schmoozing, it’s not the right industry for you.